It’s unlikely you’ll jump for joy when you think about... Read more

 What we did:

 - Our Team: We, like all businesses, put the team health and safety first.
 Our structure had already evolved as Fortus and we made sure we had senior Directors looking after manageable teams – was and is everyone ok?
-Can we help?
-We wanted to be as honest with the team and them to us.
+And can we help?
+We wanted to be as honest with the team and vice versa.

 - Our Clients: We wanted to support our clients as much as possible, in doing so this helped them in being more secure.
 We knew discretionary spend projects may be delayed or in some cases cancelled.
 However, we are confident these will return – our clients are too entrepreneurial to retract for too long.

 - Our Brand: We had just launched a new brand in a pandemic.
 We were going to make the most of the situation and the still audience we were fortunate to have.